 Sunday, May 3, 2026

-Best Moneyhub Alternatives UK 2026: Where to Go Now It's Shutting Down
+Best Moneyhub Alternatives UK 2026: Where to Go Now It's Closing (Aug 14 Deadline)

 In February 2025, Moneyhub announced that its consumer app was closing so the company could focus on its business-to-business open banking work.
 New sign-ups stopped immediately.
 Existing users can keep logging in until 14 August 2026, after which the consumer service shuts down for good and all user data is securely deleted.
 If you have a Moneyhub account, you have a few months left to find a moneyhub alternative and move your tracking somewhere else.